 If you make this oil, then make paint or even just a medium with it, you will be in a position to understand the most fundamental "lost secret" of older painting practice: the significant rheological qualities inherent in hand-refined linseed oil itself.
 Much can be built on this foundation that cannot be built on commercial oil; this is especially true when using the putty medium, see also briefer explanation below.
 Commercial oil, at this point, is not necessarily "bad," but it is refined by a large scale, industrial process that is designed to maximize its shelf life as food and therefore inhibits its drying (oxidizing) potential.
 No paint company refines their own oil.
 Commercial paint contains a system of additives to make a lean paint appear rich or "buttery" and does not lead logically to the old craft, especially in terms of bravura or broken surface painting techniques readily available to paint made with hand-refined oil.
 It is, in a fundamental sense, incomplete.
 This is why, since the decline of painter-made materials, so much emphasis has always been placed on the medium: something is missing that was inherently part of the older system.
 It is important to view the oil, not as a mere placeholder for the pigment, but as the literal vehicle of the journey from blank canvas to art.

-There are still no professional standards for oil painting products and commerce is very good at telling half truths about what it markets: "integrity" is a word with many definitions.
-It is very difficult to get any manufacturer to talk, for example, in concrete terms about the oil they are using: where it is from, how it has been processed.
+There are still no professional standards for oil painting products, and commerce is very good at telling half truths about what it markets.
+There is often a veneer of "science" involved at this point: the more science is used as a marketing tool, the more important it is to look at what is not being said, or claimed.
+It is difficult to get any manufacturer to talk, for example, in concrete terms about the oil they are using: where it is from, how it has been processed.
 Safflower oil is marketed as non-yellowing, but without added driers, safflower takes over a week to dry.
-Have driers suddenly become non-yellowing, non-embrittling of the paint film over time?
+Have driers suddenly become non-yellowing, or making the paint film brittle over time?
 This is doubtful.
 An alkali-refined oil will invariably yellow more than the more expensive cold-pressed oils, but one manufacturer -- who uses alkali-refined oil -- claims there is no "chemical difference" between the oils.
-Notice how often "science" is roped in for support!
-That this is untrue can be shown by their different behavior in both yellowing and drying tests.
-How much this matters depends on the colour scheme involved in the painting, but it is a simple truth that alkali refined oil yellows more.
+Note how often "science" is roped in for support!
+That this is untrue can be shown by the different behavior of these oils in both yellowing and drying tests.
+How much this matters depends on the colour scheme involved in the painting, but it is a simply true that alkali refined oil yellows more.
 There is a tendency both on the part of commerce and painters to look for some sort of magical solution from science.
 Yet, there is a logical disconnect between modern industrial science and Old Master materials that is unbridgeable by any means.
-The only trustworthy science comes from technical art history, not the marketplace.
-In terms of the oil, the "magical" solution is a quality cold-pressed oil which is then refined to remove impurities, this has been proven by the condition of 15th to 17th century paintings.
-This oil is not available commercially and needs to be refined by the painter.
+The only trustworthy science about painting materials comes from technical art history, not the marketplace.
+In terms of the oil, the older solution is a quality cold-pressed oil which is then refined to remove impurities, this has been proven by the condition of 15th to 17th century paintings.
+This oil is not available commercially but, just as it originally was, can be refined by the painter.
 This is not hard to do, and creates a qualitatively different foundation for the work.

 A simple example of what became lost.
 Both of these bottles contain linseed oil.
 The one on the right was hand refined according to an ongoing recipe trail that begins in print in the 16th century.
 The one on the right was put up by a Well knowN international art materials company, probably in the 1960s, probably a hot-pressed, alkali-refined oil.
 The oil always darkens the most where it is not exposed to the light, under the cap.
 As you can see, one of these things is not like the other.
 Will age darken the oil on the left?
 No, darkening occurs as a result of the byproducts of the initial polymerization.
 This is why, when the varnish is removed, well-made older paintings such as Bacchus and Ariadne or The Night Watch look like they just left the easel.
 Cold-pressed, hand-refined linseed oil does not darken over time.
 This is why a company like David Davis in New York was able to sell a hand-washed, cold-pressed oil for so long, for so much money, to knowledgeable painters.
 These painters had experienced the alternative.
 Are things better now?
 Yes, but there's still oil being used in paint by some manufacturers that gets quite dark, and no modern oil dries well on its own.
 Can you buy an oil like the one on the left, which dries overnight and doesn't yellow?
 No, no one would pay for it, it has to be handmade.
 And if you make it, you will not only have a great oil to work with, but a vital clue about what has been lost.